 With “Society” dropped from its official name, a new 501c3 nonprofit status, an initial $52,000 budget (including $32,000 surplus dollars granted to the festival by the Bicentennial event and another $20,000 from sponsors, such as First Tennessee Bank, Datsun Forklift and Federal Express), Lyman Aldrich and a group of civic minded young executives reorganized the Memphis in May International Festival and presented its first salute, honoring Japan in 1977.
 Martha Ellen Maxwell was the festival’s first Executive Director.

-The organization, which began nearly 40 years ago with a modest budget of $52,000 has grown to become a 7.0 million dollar non-profit organization, which is recognized across the country and around the world as one of North America’s leading festivals.
+The organization, which began over 40 years ago with a modest budget of $52,000 has grown to become a 8.0 million dollar non-profit organization, which is recognized across the country and around the world as one of North America’s leading festivals.

 A Look Back